Francisca Ashietey-Odunton: Career

 She was first appointed Deputy Director-General General of the Ghana Broadcasting Corporation in November 2013.
 She was subsequently made the Acting Director-General of the Ghana Broadcasting Corporation in May, 2016.

 Ambassadorial appointment

-On Wednesday 2 August 2017, the president of the republic of Ghana;

-Nana Akuffo-Addo named Francisca Ashietey-Odunton as Ghana's high commissioner to Kenya.
+On Wednesday 2 August 2017, the president of Ghana, Nana Akuffo-Addo, named Francisca Ashietey-Odunton as Ghana's high commissioner to Kenya.
 She was among four other distinguished Ghanaians who were named to head various diplomatic Ghanaian missions in the world.

-She was later appointed as Ghana’s high commissioner to Turkey in the year 2020 and is currently serving her term.
+Even though she was ambassador to Kenya, she had oversighted roles over four other countries including Rwanda, Burundi, Tanzania and Uganda.
+Under her guidance, Rwanda established its first diplomatic mission in Accra, Ghana in 2020.

+In Kenya, Ashietey-Odunton was also Ghana's permanent representative to the United Nations offices in Nairobi which hosts the organisation's two bodies in sub-sahara Africa – the United Nations Environment Programme (UNEP) and the United Nations Human Settlements Programme.
+As Ghana's Permanent Representative, she also served as Chair of the Committee of Permanent Representatives (CPR) Bureau of UNEP and oversaw the fourth United Nations Environment Assembly and also served as Africa's Representative and Rapporteur of the UNEP CPR Bureau.

+In 2021, she was reassigned to head Ghana's embassy in Turkey.
+She presented her letter of credentials to the President of Turkey in September that year.